 Resource Management Act 1991

-The RMA is New Zealand’s main piece of legislation that sets out how we should manage our environment.
+The RMA is a key piece of legislation that sets out how we should manage our environment.
+New resource management laws are being phased in, but many parts of the RMA will remain in place for several years.

 Full text